-- a Install the updates using the SAS Deployment Wizard.
-For more information, see Planning for Maintenance Releases and Product Upgrades for SAS 9.2. - b When you are finished performing any required manual configuration steps, rerun the SAS Deployment Wizard.

-13 Select Perform a Planned Deployment and Configure SAS Software.
+- a.
+Install the updates using the SAS Deployment Wizard.
+SAS 9.3 Guide to Software Updates. - b.
+When you are finished performing any required manual configuration steps, rerun the SAS Deployment Wizard. - 13.
+Select Perform a Planned Deployment and Configure SAS Software.

-Note: Make sure that Install SAS Software is deselected. \triangle
+Note: Make sure that Install SAS Software is deselected.